BlackyDrum/what-beats-rock/README.md

 $ composer install
 ```

 4. Create a copy of the `.env.example` file and rename it to `.env`.
-Update the necessary configuration values, such as database credentials and `OPENROUTER_API_KEY`
+Update the necessary configuration values, such as database credentials and `OPENROUTER_API_KEY`.

 5. Generate an application key: